infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 ## Manual variables

-There is an option to add custom CSS variables that get output independently from all the attributes.
-Just add a top-level `variablesCustom` key inside the manifest and add each variable as an array item.
+Custom CSS variables can be generated and output independently from all the attributes through the `variablesCustom` key.
+Add it inside the manifest (top level) and add each variable as an array item.
 Manual variables will be added at the end of the output.

 **Manifest:**